Special time together: why it’s good for your child

 - Does the activity suit your child’s temperament?
 Some activities suit different temperaments better than others.

-If your child misbehaves during time together, you could use it as a chance to guide your child towards better behaviour, or teach your child a skill.
+If your child misbehaves during time together, you could use it as a chance to guide your child towards better behaviour or help your child learn to calm down.
+It can also be an opportunity to help your child learn and practise a new skill.
 For example, you could show your child how to fold a t-shirt, catch a ball or do a collage.
-Or you could help her learn how to stop, walk away and calm down when she’s feeling frustrated.